mrphishxxx/stack-python-plone/README.md

 Make running buildout easier

-Make it easier to create a new development package
+Make it easier to create a new development package (in progress, added zopeskel and a src directory)